mightybyte/monad-challenges/pages/home.md

 need to learn Haskell, go work through some beginning Haskell materials and come back when you think you need to learn monads.

+### Organizing Your Code

+It will probably help if you organize your code into one file per set of challenges.
+Some of the problem sets build on previous ones, so it will be convenient to be able to easily import your code for a whole set or find it for reference.

 ### Who did this?

 * Doug Beardsley